itsMapleLeaf/lovenote/content/timelines/ryder/the_first_day.md

 I take a sip from my can of iced vanilla coffee.
 Simultaneously, she sips from her can of macha green tea.

-[Reina] So, nervous for your first day?
+[speaker:Reina] So, nervous for your first day?

-[animation:ryder_shrug] I shrug.
+[emote:ryder,shrug] I shrug.

-[Ryder] Not really.
+[speaker:Ryder] Not really.
 Kinda just going along with the flow.

-[Reina] [animation:reina_leans_in] As a coping mechanism?
+[speaker:Reina] [move:reina,by=-0.2] As a coping mechanism?

-[animation:ryder_backs_away] She leans in with the deadliest, most annoying smirk.
+[move:ryder,by=-0.1] She leans in with the deadliest, most annoying smirk.
 I look away, trying not to frown too hard.
 Failing.

-[Ryder] S-so what?
+[speaker:Ryder] S-so what?
 Don't act like you aren't nervous too.

-[animation:reina_reels_back] Reina softens her advance and reels back.
+[move:reina,by=0.2] [move:ryder,by=0.1,delay=0.15] Reina softens her advance and reels back.

-[Reina] And I'm willing to admit it.
+[speaker:Reina] And I'm willing to admit it.
 Because, as a responsible adult, I'm able to acknowledge my feelings instead of stoically hiding them and pretending everything's always fine all the time.

 I'm going to punch her.

-[Reina] [animation:reina_leans_in] You wouldn't have even come in here if I hadn't met up with you, would you?
+[speaker:Reina] [move:reina,by=-0.2] You wouldn't have even come in here if I hadn't met up with you, would you?

 I'm going to fucking punch her.

-[Reina] [animation:only_reina_reels_back] But that's fine.
+[speaker:Reina] [move:reina,by=0.2] But that's fine.

-[animation:reina_sighs] She sighs, the smugness in her expression fading, and my pouting.
+[emote:reina,sigh] She sighs, the smugness in her expression fading, and my pouting.

-[Reina] Growing old doesn't mean we grow out of dumb human feelings, right? [delay:0.5] With new opportunities, [delay:0.3] new frontiers, [delay:0.3] and new environments, [delay:0.3] being anxious and nervous is only natural. [delay:0.5] And it goes away pretty quickly.
+[speaker:Reina] Growing old doesn't mean we grow out of dumb human feelings, right? [wait:0.5] With new opportunities, [wait:0.3] new frontiers, [wait:0.3] and new environments, [wait:0.3] being anxious and nervous is only natural. [wait:0.5] And it goes away pretty quickly.

 Reina confidently sticks her nose up, with one eye opened looking at me.

-[Reina] If you can't ease the anxiety, just push through knowing it'll all become another boring routine to you in the end. [delay:0.8] That's when you can find the small little things that make it special.
+[speaker:Reina] If you can't ease the anxiety, try your best to push through knowing it'll all become another boring routine to you in the end. [wait:0.8] That's when you can find the small little things that make it special.

-.[delay:0.3].[delay:0.3].[delay:0.8]I hate her.
+.[wait:0.3].[wait:0.3].[wait:0.8]I hate her.

-I hate her so goddamn fucking much.
+I hate her so much.

 How she teases me into a corner, then comes up with an actually motivating motivational speech.

-[Ryder] Yeah.[delay:0.3].[delay:0.3]. [delay:0.8] I guess.
+[speaker:Ryder] Yeah.[wait:0.3].[wait:0.3]. [wait:0.8] I guess.

-I smile like a goddamn fucking idiot. [delay:0.5] She mirrors it, as if taking yet another victory between us.
+I smile like a goddamn idiot. [wait:0.5] She mirrors it, as if taking yet another victory between us.

 But I don't mind, somehow.

 Maybe later I'll treat her to some cookies from her favorite bakery down the street.

-The elevator slows. [delay:0.5] My stomach rises. [delay:0.5] It kept rising even after stopping.
+The elevator slows. [wait:0.5] My stomach rises. [wait:0.5] It kept rising even after stopping.

-[animation:reina_pats_and_leaves] Reina ruffles my hair before leaving.
+[move:reina,by=-0.2,duration=0.3] [emote:reina,shake,delay=0.35,duration=0.3] [leave:reina,by=0.3,delay=0.7,duration=0.5] Reina ruffles my hair before leaving.
 I used to protest and smack her hand away, but now I just take it and grumble like the bottom I am.

 _Sigh._

-### [animation_wait:scene_exit]